| Get delicious food from local

 up the sights and smells, but they are also well patronised by the locals,

-especially for fresh fish.
+especially for fresh fish and vegetables.

 These